leifekstromclark/strike-force-heroes/README.md

 Strike Force Heroes, a Flash game made by Armor Games and Not Doppler, will be affected by this announcement.
 Therefore, Leif Clark (first initiator) wanted to make a sort of tribute to this game.

 ## Nov.
 6
 Progress has been made on collision detection and response.
 The current algorithm, however, may be unnessesarily powerful and yield unwanted behaviour in some cases.
 It will be tweaked.
+Variations may also be created for certain cases.

 ## Nov.
 4